Epigenetic Tracking: a Model for Multicellular Biology: Development

 In ET the process of normal-stem conversion is achieved through the presence of simulated morphogens, with the following mechanism.
 Some stem cells (Fig.~\ref{signals}) become sources of specific morphogens (belonging to a number of distinct types).
 These signals partition the space into regions, each characterised by a distinct combination of concentration values.
 For example, all cells in a given region ``sense'' one morphogen with concentration 7, another morphogen with concentration 4, etc. (concentration values are integer numbers which represent categories or ranges of actual concentration values).
 In each region a normal cell is selected and turned into a stem cell.

-To each new stem cell a new and unique mobile code is assigned.
-When the stem cell is created, it has the same mobile code as the normal cell from which it was obtained.
-The assignment of a new mobile code is achieved through the processing of the signals received by morphogen processing modules.
-The outcome of this network is fed to the Hox module, whose product is a number which is added to the existing numbers already present, to produce the new mobile code for the stem cell (Fig.~\ref{mocgen}).
-Figure~\ref{drvgen} shows an example of development for a hypothetical ``organ'', which alternates the occurrence of change events and the creation of new stem cells.
+\textit{Morphogen processing (MP) modules} are dedicated to the processing of morphogens.
+For simplicity we represented only four MP modules, named as the corresponding biological pathways (BMP, Hedgehog, Notch and Wnt).
+The process of new stem formation starts when a normal cell receives morphogens from the external environment (Fig.~\ref{framen}, middle panel, left part).
+These signals are processed by the MP modules and by the \textit{Hox module}.
+The outcome is represented by one or more Hox proteins, which are added to the repertoire of master transcription factors already present in the cell, and contribute to determine the new mobile code (Fig.~\ref{framen}, middle panel, right part).
+The lower panel shows an example of tissue development, obtained with two rounds of the stem activation-stem formation cycle described.

-According toour hypothesis, in biology each morphogen processing pathway senses the concentration of a specific morphogen, and sends a signal into the nucleus.
-Here the interplay of signals conveyed by all pathways result in the transcription of a different HOX gene.
-For example, if the combination of concentrations is [2130] (e.g. one morphogen is received with concentration 2, another morphogen with concentration 1, etc., HOX gene X is transcribed.
-If the combination of concentrations is [3110], HOX gene Y is transcribed.
+According tothis model, in biological cells each MP pathway senses the concentration of a specific morphogen, and sends a signal into the nucleus.
+Here the interplay of signals conveyed by all pathways results in the transcription of a different Hox gene.
+For example, if the combination of concentrations is [2130] (i.e. one morphogen is received with concentration 2, another morphogen with concentration 1, etc.) Hox gene X is transcribed.
+If the combination of concentrations is [3110], Hox gene Y is transcribed.
 The particular combinations of morphogen concentrations necessary for mobile code generation may correspond to the set of signals required to maintain stem cells in niches \cite{Song04}.

+ET foreseesthat each organ or anatomical structure of the body is assembled during embryogensis thanks to the cooperation of a set of morphogens and a set of growth factors, which are organ-specific.
+Table~\ref{organs} gives an overview of a hypothetical involvement of four morphogens (a, b, c, d) and four growth factors (p, q, r, s) in four organs.
+For each organ three morphogens and three growth factors are hypothesised to be necessary to achieve development and differentiation of all organ components.
+We hypothesise that this is true also in biological systems.